-Measure Raster Distance tool: This tool allows you to measure a distance in raster pixels for the current raster target on the display.
+Measure Raster Distance tool: This is a bonus tool you can add into the ArcScan toolbar.
+It allows you to measure a distance in raster pixels for the current raster target on the display.
 It is useful in determining pixel distances for parameters such as gap closure tolerance in the vectorization settings dialog.
 This tool is not present on the ArcScan toolbar by default but can be found under the ArcScan category in the Tools>Customize dialog Commands tab.
 This functionality was previously available as a developer sample.